Thoughts on ecotourism and nature travel: How do we sustain 7 billion people?

 Fairly-regulated international free trade encourages world peace through mutual interdependence.
 Don’t vote for nationalistic demagogues who undermine our fragile international institutions.
 As nations grow more closely interconnected every year, we need to nurture and evolve our adolescent international trade agreements and courts.
 While we travel with humility and submit to the kindness of strangers, let’s seek mutual understanding, scientific knowledge, environmental sustainability, and human rights with reasonable responsibilities.

 See also: Truth in journalism: check facts here.

 Tom Dempsey (see my About page) is a photographer based in Seattle, Washington.
 My formal education includes a Bachelor of Science degree in Atmospheric Science and a Minor Degree in Statistics from the University of California at Davis, with High Honors (1975-79).
-But personally, a lifetime of world travel has been more important than my formal education.
-See also my profile on linkedin.com
+While scientific learning has helped train my logical and critical thinking, a lifetime of world travel has fueled my photographic creativity.
+Travel is the best education.

 Thought for the day: “The people who live in a golden age usually go around complaining how yellow everything looks.” — poet Randall Jarrell (1914-1965)

 - Enlightenment Now: The Case for Reason, Science, Humanism, and Progress, by Steven Pinker (February 13, 2018): This must-read book of the decade demonstrates the scientific approach necessary to defeat present-day extremist demagogues who are trying to hijack democracy with dysfunctional ideas.
 “If you think the world is coming to an end, think again: people are living longer, healthier, freer, and happier lives, and while our problems are formidable, the solutions lie in the Enlightenment ideal of using reason and science.”